Table of Contents

 - Process: very long convalescence period (partly for weeks) with weakness and fatigue.

-In Hoagland Syndrome, there is the maximum manifestation of infectious mononucleosis.
-Patients suffer from impaired nasal breathing, periorbital edema and swollen upper eyelids.
+In Hoagland Syndrome, there is a maximum manifestation of infectious mononucleosis.
+Patients suffer from impaired nasal breathing, periorbital edema, and swollen upper eyelids.

 Symptoms of chronic mononucleosis

 Persistent viral replication can rarely lead to chronic mononucleosis.
 Affected patients suffer from fever, fatigue, weight loss, lymphadenopathy, cytopenia, interstitial pneumonia, and hepatitis.
 Lymphomas with very high lethality also occur.

 A case of infectious mononucleosis in a medical exam could look like this: